-Score 10 There is no discrimination in registration procedures nor are potential candidates or parties prevented from participating in elections.
+In Greece, there is no discrimination in registration procedures nor are potential candidates or parties prevented from participating in elections.
 Exceptions include active military officers, who cannot run for office.
-Prison convicts are the only citizens that can face voting restrictions: prisoners serving either indefinite or life sentences are disqualified, otherwise the matter is left to the discretion of the sentencing court.
+Prison convicts who serve life sentences are disqualified, otherwise the matter is left to the discretion of the sentencing court.